Advice

 Foot width

-They need to be width enough to accommodate your feet and at least a thick pair of socks.
-And if you wear two pairs (a thin base layer with a thcker sock over the top), then have your shoes fitted when you’re wearing both socks.
+They need to be wide enough to accommodate your feet and at least a thick pair of socks.
+And if you wear two pairs (a thin base layer with a thicker sock over the top), then have a fitting when you’re wearing both socks.

-Tip: choose a pair of shoes a half size larger than you everyday footwear.
+Tip: choose a half size larger than your everyday footwear.
 This will allow space for your feet to swell.

 Drop